Fair Observer (fairobserver.com)

 Through reporting and analysis of social and political issues, OpenDemocracy seek to educate citizens to challenge power and encourage democratic debate across the world.

 As of September 2019, the Centre for the Analysis of the Radical Right and OpenDemocracy have entered a formal partnership – with fellows’ insight blogs being post on a specially curate page aimed at bringing together conversations in ‘Countering the Radical Right’.

 Southern Poverty Law Center (splcenter.org)

-We’re currently tracking more than 1,600 extremist groups operating across the country.
-We publish investigative reports, train law enforcement officers and share key intelligence, and offer expert analysis to the media and public.
+They’re currently tracking more than 1,600 extremist groups operating across the country.
+They publish investigative reports, train law enforcement officers and share key intelligence, and offer expert analysis to the media and public.

 Rantt Media (rannt.com)

 Rantt launched in October 2016 with one goal in mind—to deliver the news and analysis the right way.
 No clickbait, no both-sideism, and no sensationalism.
 Instead, Rantt writes context-rich articles that focus on the most important stories of our time.
 They strive for quality, not clicks.

 The German Institute on Radicalization and De-Radicalization Studies (GIRDS) is the first German research and network initiative focusing solely on the theory and practice of de-radicalization and counter-radicalization.
 GIRDS is completely non-profit and independent.
 We are not institutionally bound and do not follow any partisan politics.
 GIRDS can be seen as transparent network of experts both from practical backgrounds and the academia aiming to foster the theoretical and practical development of de-radicalization methods, evaluation tools, training manuals, and concepts.
 GIRDS is open to all interested practitioners and researchers worldwide and we encourage you to contact us if you would like to participate and join us in striving for a free exchange of experiences and ideas to make de-radicalization and counter-radicalization more effective and sustainable.